TarushGupta23/arduino-codes/Learning/03/README.md

 - to provide `x` Volts to a component the value `y` needed to be written on pin is given by:
     - `y = (x * 1023) / Vcc` for analog pins
     - `y = ((x * 255) / Vcc)` for PWM
+- by default they are in INPUT mode

 ### functions
 - `analogWrite(pin, value)` : function to write analog value to the given pin